Ha-youngPark/phr-trading-system/README.md

 Chaincode is smart contract on Hyperledger Fabric blockchain.
 Chaincode can be written in Go, JavaScript, and Java.
 I wanted to learn Go and try it out.
 So, in this project, chaincodes are written in Go.
 I referred to [commercial-paper chaincode in fabric sample repository](https://github.com/hyperledger/fabric-samples/tree/release-2.2/commercial-paper).

 #### phr.go
 This contract defines state and structure of the phr.
 All ledger state share this form.
 A Fabric state is implemented as a key/value pair.
-A state key allows us to uniquely identify a paper.
+A state key allows us to uniquely identify a phr.

 I replaced REDEEMED state with EXPIRED.
 EXPIRED is a state that MaturityDateTime or authority are over.